steipete/Aspects/README.md

 When to use Aspects
 -------------------
 Aspect-oriented programming (AOP) is used to encapsulate "cross-cutting" concerns.
-These are the kind of requirements that *cut-accross* many modules in your system, and so cannot be encapsulated using normal object oriented programming.
+These are the kind of requirements that *cut-across* many modules in your system, and so cannot be encapsulated using normal object oriented programming.
 Some examples of these kinds of requirements:

 * *Whenever* a user invokes a method on the service client, security should be checked.
 * *Whenever* a user interacts with the store, a genius suggestion should be presented, based on their interaction.